articles Ratings /ratings/en/research/articles/230727-analytical-approach-second-party-opinions-use-of-proceeds-12775313 content esgSubNav

 • LMA/APLMA/LSTA's Social Loan Principles (SLPs); and

-• ASEAN Capital Markets Forum, Green Bond Standards (AGBS).
+• ASEAN Capital Markets Forum's, Green Bond Standards (AGBS).

-Our alignment analysis typically has two possible outcomes: aligned, or not aligned.
+Our alignment analysis typically has two outcomes: aligned, or not aligned.
 An opinion of aligned means that, in our view, the financing meets the minimum requirements for alignment with the relevant Principles.
 In rare cases, we determine the financing to be conceptually aligned, which means we believe it meets the minimum requirements for alignment with the relevant Principles, but that characteristics of the financing do not technically match the scope of the Principles.
 In those cases, we apply the Principles as closely as possible, after making any necessary changes to our analysis.
-For example, this could be relevant for a bank's sustainability lending or investing framework not directly tied to a financial instrument.
+For example, this could be relevant for bank sustainability lending frameworks or other sustainability frameworks that are not directly tied to a financial instrument.

 Our alignment analysis is organized into standardized analytical components that match the common areas of the various Principles.
-The analytical components we use to determine our alignment opinion are:
+The analytical components we use to determine our alignment opinion for UoP SPOs are:

 • Reporting.

-When we assess the financing's alignment with ICMA's SBGs, we consider alignment with both the GBPs (Green Bonds Principles) and the SBPs (Social Bond Principles) for all projects.
-For example, for use-of-proceeds assessments, we take the view that, for the financing to be aligned with the SBGs, all projects that have green and social co-benefits should meet the eligibility criteria of both the GBPs and the SBPs.
+When we assess the financing's alignment with ICMA's SBGs, we consider alignment with both the GBPs and the SBPs for all projects, as required by the Guidelines.
+For example, for UoP assessments, we take the view that, for the financing to be aligned with the SBGs, all projects that have green and social co-benefits should meet the eligibility criteria of both the GBPs and the SBPs.

 B. Use-of-proceeds analysis

 Our use-of-proceeds analysis considers whether commitments made in the financing's documentation are aligned with the relevant use-of-proceeds Principles.
 We focus on how clearly the issuer sets out its commitment to using the funds raised for sustainability projects.
-For us to consider use of proceeds aligned for a green project, we require project categories directly funded by the financing to be designated one of the three green Shades.
-For us to consider the use of proceeds to be aligned for social projects, we require that the social projects directly aim to address or mitigate a specific social issue or provide clear social benefits to the target population.
+For us to consider the use-of-proceeds component aligned for a green financing, we require all project categories in the financing to be designated one of the three green Shades, as defined in the "Analytical Approach: Shades of Green Assessments".
+For us to consider the use of proceeds component to be aligned for social financings, we require that all social projects in the financing directly aim to address or mitigate a specific social issue or provide clear social benefits to the target population.

-Principles and sustainability taxonomies may have different requirements for what qualifies as an eligible green or environmental project, and therefore also for use-of-proceeds eligibility.
+Principles and sustainability taxonomies may have different requirements for what qualifies as an eligible green, environmental, or social project, and therefore also for use-of-proceeds eligibility.
 If a Principle requires adherence to a specific taxonomy, we consider that in our use-of-proceeds analysis.

 C. Process for project evaluation and selection

-Our analysis focuses on how clearly, in documentation, the issuer outlines a project evaluation and selection process that ensures any projects it chooses align with the environmental or social requirements of the relevant Principles.
-What qualifies as an environmental or social project differs between Principles.
+Our analysis focuses on how clearly, in financing documentation, the issuer outlines a project evaluation and selection process that ensures any projects it chooses align with the environmental or social requirements of the relevant Principles.

 Typically, the Principles require the issuer to explain its project selection process, the eligibility criteria it applies to select those projects--including exclusion criteria, if applicable--and the overall sustainability objectives that underpin the selection process.

-ICMA's Green Bonds Principles and Social Bond Principles, and the LMA's Green Loan Principles and Social Loan Principles, include consideration of whether the issuer clearly communicates complementary information on processes by which it identifies and manages perceived social and environmental risks associated with the relevant projects, regardless of the project type.
-We take note of this consideration during our assessments.
+ICMA's GBPs and SBPs, and the GLPs and SLPs, require that the issuer clearly communicates complementary information on processes by which it identifies and manages perceived social and environmental risks associated with the relevant projects.

 D. Management of proceeds

 For example, the ICMA Principles require an issuer to monitor the net proceeds of all outstanding green and social bond transactions, which includes appropriately tracking the proceeds and adjusting the balance of net proceeds to match allocations to eligible green and social projects.
-ICMA's Green Bond Principles and Social Bond Principles also require an issuer to disclose to investors the types of temporary placement they intend to use for unallocated proceeds.
+ICMA's GBP and SBP also require an issuer to disclose to investors the types of temporary placement they intend to use for unallocated proceeds.

 E. Reporting